Ikrammbarek/Ikrammbarek/README.md

 - 👀 I’m interested in Software Engineer and Data Science
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on data science project
-- 📫 How to reach me:
-- ikram.mbarek01@gmail.com

 <!---
 Ikrammbarek/Ikrammbarek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.